 Whilst a seemingly straightforward, some might even argue unsophisticated, cyber security measure, adding a further step to authentication protocols will, according to research by Microsoft, prevent 99.9% of account takeover attacks from succeeding.5

 I know from personal experience that many key decision-makers within the world of business will view cyber security as non-essential.
 A recent survey may have shown that 79% now believe that cybercrime is one of their five biggest organisational concerns, but fewer than half (47%) of the organisations that took part were insured for cybercrime.6

 Even I, though, as an individual that has seen how devastating the actions of digital felons can be with alarming regularity, cannot bring myself to criticise any business owner or stakeholder that has not considered the changes they will need to implement to secure infrastructure in the current climate.

 Now, attentions are focused on cash flow and shoring financial reserves; on keeping organisations afloat whilst navigating through uncharted seas littered with flotsam; on keeping people employed and livelihoods maintained.
 Such responsibility is greater than most could bear – why would cyber security be at the forefront of anyone’s mind under such circumstances?

-Whilst I accept that any criticism levelled in these circumstances would be unwarranted, however, I cannot, in all good consciousness, refrain from informing them of the severity of the situation.
-The threat of cyber crime is in no way lesser as a result of current events.
+Whilst I accept that any criticism leveled in these circumstances would be unwarranted, however, I cannot, in all good consciousness, refrain from informing them of the severity of the situation.
+The threat of cybercrime is in no way lesser as a result of current events.
 Rather, it is more pronounced.

-Fail to secure infrastructure in these changing times and even the most herculean of efforts will amount to little.
-Longevity will always be outside of the grasp of organisations that fail to give the threat of cyber crime the credence it deserves.
+Failure to secure infrastructure in these changing times and even the most herculean of efforts will amount to little.
+Longevity will always be outside of the grasp of organisations that fail to give the threat of cybercrime the credence it deserves.
 Today, they will be unlikely to survive the next quarter.